-To understand the meaning of who and what the name Schörghuber stands for, one merely has to look back at the founding days of the family business when it was first established by Josef Schörghuber and to the subsequent growth that followed under his guidance, as well as at the period of restructuring and internationalization promoted by Stefan Schörghuber when he took the helm in 1995 and, finally, at the accomplishments the group has achieved since 2008, under the leadership of Alexandra Schörghuber.
+To understand the meaning of who and what the name Schörghuber stands for, one merely has to look back.
+Back at the founding days of the family business, established by Josef Schörghuber and quickly brought to the subsequent growth that followed under his guidance.
+At the period of restructuring and internationalization promoted by Stefan Schörghuber when he took the helm in 1995.
+Finally, at the accomplishments the group has achieved since 2008, under the leadership of Alexandra Schörghuber.

 Below, both the gallery and a short video illustrating select milestones offer numerous insights into the rich history and tradition of the company.

 The story of what is today a successful family-owned company begins in 1954 in Munich, when Josef Schörghuber founds Bayerische Hausbau.
 In the years that follow, the qualified civil engineer and son of a carpenter, lays the foundation for more than six decades of tradition and innovation with numerous development projects executed by his property development company.

 One of the best known and most important of Bayerische Hausbau's projects is Munich's Arabellapark.
 Construction of the urban development is launched in 1965 in the east of Munich on what is literally a green field site.
 To Josef Schörghuber, it represents a vision come true – a vision he had encountered during his travels in the USA: a "city within a city" that offers a place to live, work and relax.